 Review the first draft.
 You can click on the design to view it and leave revisions.
 Just direct the pointer to where you want the changes and type in your comments.
 Click Send.
 Your designer will work on it within 12 to 24 hours.

 When you’re satisfied with the work, you can now download it.
 Your package design will be directly downloaded to your computer.
 It’s yours to keep and use anywhere.
 Getting a high-quality packaging design has never been this easy!

 If you find it difficult to plan for your package designs, let the experts do it for you.
 Penji’s team of professional designers have the experience and expertise in custom packaging designs.
 Here are a few of our previous work:

 Packaging design goes beyond just colors and branding.
 There are many elements to consider to make your packaging special to your customers.
 Leave it to professionals to do it right the first time.

-If you’re looking to revamp your packaging or start your process in packaging your products, Penji’s one click away.
+If you’re looking to revamp your packaging or start your process in packaging your products, Penji is one click away.
+Use code “PACK25“ for 25% off your first month!
 Know how we can integrate your branding into your packaging by trying our plans risk-free for 15 days.
 Watch our demo video here.

 Updated April 29, 2021